lawrennd/old_talks/_mlphysical/simulation.md

 * Abstractions
 * Levels of fidelity}

 \notes{We've introduced the notion of a simulator.
 A body of computer code that expresses our understanding of a particular physical system.
 We introduced such simulators through *physical laws*, such as laws of gravitation or electro-magnetism.
-But we soon saw that in may simulations those laws become abstracted and the simulation becomes more phenomological.}
+But we soon saw that in many simulations those laws become abstracted and the simulation becomes more phenomological.}

 \notes{Even full knowledge of all laws does not give us access to 'the mind of God', because we are lacking information about the data, and we are missing the compute.
 These challenges further motivate the need for abstraction, and we've seen examples of where such abstractions are used in practice.}

 \notes{We also summarized the different types of simmulation into roughly three groups.
 Firstly, those based on physical laws in the form of differential equations.
 Examples include certain compartmental epidemiological models, climate models and weather models.
 Secondly, discrete event simulations.
 These simulations often run to a 'clock', where updates to the state are taken in turns.
 The Game of Life is an example of this type of simulation, and Formula 1 models of race strategy also use this approach.
-There is another type of discrete event simulation that doesn't use a turn based approach, but waits for the next event.
+There is another type of discrete event simulation that doesn't use a turn based approach but waits for the next event.
 The [Gillespie algorithm](https://en.wikipedia.org/wiki/Gillespie_algorithm) is an example of such an approach but we didn't cover it here.
 Finally, we realised that general computer code bases are also simulations.
 If a company has a large body of code, and particularly if it's hosted within a streaming environment (such as Apache Kafka), it's possible to back test the code with different inputs.
 Such backtests can be viewed as simulations, and in the case of large bodies of code (such as the code that manages Amazon's automated buying systems) the back tests can be slow and could also benefit from emulation.}

 \thanks